Kendrick Bourne Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Season Stats

-- Bourne's stat line this year shows 18 catches for 282 yards and two touchdowns.
-He averages 47.0 receiving yards per game and has been targeted 24 times.

-- So far this season, 11.3% of the 213 passes thrown by his team have gone Bourne's way.

-- The Patriots have run 61.0% passing plays and 39.0% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Patriots have thrown the ball in 61.0% of their plays from scrimmage this year while staying on the ground 39.0% of the time.
+This offensive attack ranks 22nd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Jets.